 Carcharodon megalodon was the largest carnivorous fish known to man, and had the biggest, baddest bite of any known shark.
 It was a macropredatory mackerel shark that roamed Earth’s oceans from the early Miocene to the end of the Pliocene (approx. 23-2.6 mya).
-It was, along with the raptorial sperm whale Livyatan melvillei, the dominant predator of its time, and has a reputation for having had one of the most powerful bite forces in history.
-But why was its bite so powerful?
-Megalodon’s bite force
+It was, along with the raptorial sperm whale Livyatan melvillei, the dominant predator of its time.
+The Megalodon bite is calculated as being one of the most powerful bite forces in history.
+But why was that bite so powerful?

 This is evidenced by studying the shark’s teeth, which change from birth to adulthood, morphing from serrated steak knives to hacksaw-edged chisels, as this comparison between a young Megalodon and a comparably-sized great white’s teeth show.

-The teeth of Megalodon were designed to split ribs apart during feeding – especially the maxillary (upper jaw) teeth.
-As can be seen in this sculpture by talented paleo-artist Alberto Gennari, the basic tooth design is similar to that of the extant great white white shark.
+A Megalodon bite was deadly, as the teeth of Megalodon were designed to split ribs apart during feeding – especially the maxillary (upper jaw) teeth.
+As can be seen in this sculpture (by talented paleo-artist Alberto Gennari), the basic tooth design is similar to that of the extant great white white shark.
 And, the basic bite technique was also similar to that of Carcharodon carcharias.
 The shark would impact on its prey – or carcass, in this case – and the lower jaw, with its triangular, spike-like mandibular teeth (see Megalodon jaws above, ref: A) would dig into the flesh, effectively pinning it.
 Then, the lips would peel back and the upper jaw would extend up and outward, coming down like a slow-moving guillotine.

-When the shark bit, its maxillary teeth (see jaws above, ref: B) would slip between the ribs of the carcass it was attacking, and then the main bite force would be applied.
+During the Megalodon bite, its maxillary teeth (see jaws above, ref: B) would slip between the ribs of the carcass it was attacking, and then the main Megalodon bite force would be applied.
 The tips of the shark’s teeth are often much narrower than normal proportions dictated than the remainder of the crown, creating a serrated wedge that, as it was forced deeper down, pushed outward against the ribs on either side.
 With teeth on both sides of a given rib (pinning it), not to mention the flange-like cusp edges toward the bottom of each Megalodon tooth’s crown, the teeth applied a tremendous amount of compression, both downward and outward, to each affected rib.

 Next, is where those tiny serrations come in.
 With all that pressure pushing down and then outward against each of the whale’s ribs, the serrations start to slice in.
 They begin to cut into the rib bone from both sides, squeezing it in a vice, slicing deeper and deeper, cutting further and further in until – CRACK!
 The ribs shatter and split apart, just like if you or I were cutting pork ribs.
 A comparable tool for this is a serrated log splitter.
 It does to a log, vertically, the same thing a Megalodon tooth does horizontally to a whale’s rib.